phueb/GroundedLang/README.md

 ## Linguistic Descriptions

+Currently, the linguistic descriptions of goings-on in the world conform exclusively to argument structure.
+This means that teh sole determinant of the structure of a sentence is argument structure of the verb.

 ### Grammatical Structure

-#### Theta Roles
+#### Syntax

-The only grammatical rule has to do with ordering of verb arguments.
+The only syntactic rule has to do with ordering of verb arguments.
 There is only one correct ordering.

 Each action is uniquely associated with a single verb, which has 1, 2, or 3 required arguments.